EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 The nice part of the protocol is that it does that in a secure, permissionless, and decentralized manner.
 When referring to decentralization, I mean that everyone can own outputs on the ledger and validate ledger state transitions.

-# UTXO model in Shimmer explained simple
+# UTXO model in Shimmer explained simply

 A transaction must be proposed to the node to modify its ledger.
 The transaction is composed of two parts,